dojo/docs/quickstart/arrays.rst

     <div>The content of our test array is [{'month': 'january', 'income': 2000}, {'month': 'february', 'income': 3200}, {'month': 'march', 'income': 2100}].</div>
     <button id="refButton7" data-dojo-type="dijit.form.Button" data-dojo-props="onClick:testIndxSome" type="button">Is the client allowed to get the credit?</button>
     <div id="result7"></div>

+As you may have guessed, due to the short-circuiting nature of ``dojo.some`` and ``dojo.every``, they can be cleverly employed as more efficient alternatives to ``forEach`` in cases where there is potential to break out of the loop early and save processing.